On the undecidability of quantum channel capacities: Preliminaries

 \begin{remark} The action of a quantum channel may also be represented as a quantum circuit.
 The circuit model of quantum computation describes unitary quantum operations (channels) wherein a universal gate set $S$ such as the Clifford$+ T$ gate set $\{CNOT, H, T\}$ can approximate any unitary to arbitrary precision by composing finitely many tensors of the elementary gates.
-To completely describe any quantum channel, two non-unitary operations are also required — the partial trace on one qubit: $\Tr : B(\mbb{C}^2) \to \mbb{C}$ and state preparation of one qubit in the computational basis $\mc{C} \to B(\mbb{C}^2), \lambda \to \lambda \ketbra{0}.$ Due to the Stinespring dilation theorem, the composite gate set $S \cup \{\Tr, \ketbra{0}\}$ can approximate any quantum channel to arbitrary precision.
-The Stinespring dilation also enables constructing the circuit of a quantum channel as a sequence of steps: single qubit preparation, followed by the action of unitary gates, and finally a partial trace.
+To completely describe any quantum channel, two non-unitary operations are also required: the partial trace $\Tr : B(\mbb{C}^2) \to \mbb{C}$ on one qubit, and single-qubit state preparation in the computational basis, given by the mapping $\C \to B(\mbb{C}^2), \lambda \mapsto \lambda \ketbra{0}.$ Due to the Stinespring dilation theorem, the composite gate set $S \cup \{\Tr, \ketbra{0}\}$ can approximate any quantum channel to arbitrary precision.
+The Stinespring dilation also enables constructing the circuit of a quantum channel as a sequence of steps: single-qubit preparation, followed by the action of unitary gates, and finally a partial trace.
 In this work, we will assume that our quantum circuits for channels are always in this canonical form.
 See \cite{CM23} for more on the circuit construction of channels. \end{remark}